koalefant/realtime-drawing/README.md

 # Overview
 `realtime-drawing` is a Rust crate (library) for fast drawing aimed at interactive applications and games.

+This crate is work-in-progress and was not published on crates.io yet.

 # Features
 - Optimized for dynamically generated content.
 - Antialiasing of lines using blended strips.